briancrink/readme-header-links-mobile/readme.md

 ## [tree/bar/#bar](https://github.com/briancrink/readme-symlink/tree/master/bar#bar)

-- on mobile, returns to file directory -- does not open readme.md
+- **on mobile, links to file directory -- does not open readme.md**
+- on desktop, links to #bar in readme.md -- does show files

 ## [tree/master/bar](https://github.com/briancrink/readme-symlink/tree/master/bar)

-- on mobile, returns to file directory -- does not open readme.md
+- **on mobile, links to file directory -- does not open readme.md**
+- on desktop, links to file directory -- does show readme.md

 ## [master/bar/readme.md](https://github.com/briancrink/readme-symlink/tree/master/bar/readme.md)

-- on mobile, returns to readme.md -- does not show files or 'view code'
+- on mobile, links to readme.md -- does not show files or 'view code'
+- on desktop, links to readme.md -- does not show files